AMSANT AOD and Mental Health Program Support

 Most recently, AMSANT has employed a Mental Health Professional to provide support to AOD and Mental Health programs and workers throughout our sector.

 AMSANT works to support the provision of AOD and MH services as part of comprehensive Primary Health Care throughout the NT with the aim of enhancing the detection and management of MH and AOD problems within our communities.
-In supporting this program area we work closely with the Remote AOD Workforce Support Team from Remote Health (see Remote AOD Workforce Program website here).
+In supporting this program area we work closely with the Remote AOD Workforce Support Team from Remote Health (see Remote AOD Workforce Program website by clicking here).
 Together with this team, AMSANT helps those working with AOD and MH issues in Aboriginal PHC to access the most appropriate consultation, resources, training, support, clinical supervision and assistance with program development.
 This work also involves providing ACCHSs with information and advice on relevant policies and initiatives relevant to the provision of MH and AOD services in Aboriginal PHC.